Prepositions: indicating times of day

 1. Lavoro ___ mattina e spesso abbiamo una riunione a mezzogiorno.

-I work ___ the morning and we often have a meeting at noon.)
+I work ___ morning and we often have a meeting at noon.

 2. ___ settimana studio italiano la sera, ma a mezzanotte dormo sempre.

-___ the week I study Italian in the evenings, but at midnight I always sleep.)
+___ week I study Italian in the evening, but at midnight I always sleep.

 3. Domani i bambini vanno a scuola ___ mattina e al parco nel pomeriggio.

-Tomorrow the children go to school ___ the morning and to the park in the afternoon.)
+Tomorrow the children go to school ___ morning and to the park in the afternoon.

 4. ___ le 9 e le 11 abbiamo molte telefonate, poi lavoriamo tranquilli di pomeriggio.

-___ 9 and 11 we have many phone calls; afterwards we work quietly in the afternoon.)
+___ 9 and 11 we have many phone calls, then we work calmly in the afternoon.

 Exercise 2: Rewrite the phrases